 Pangalisang also gets its fair share of rubbish; basically it all depends on the wind and or the currents.
 Both islanders and resort staff clean the beaches daily.
 Of course the obvious way to deal with the rubbish problem is to teach the population of Manado that they shouldn't dump their rubbish in the rivers.
 All in all the beaches are pretty clean.

 For both snorkeling and diving the weather conditions are generally fine all year round.
-During the rainy season a visit to Bunaken is still worth the effort.
+During the rainy season a visit to Bunaken is still well worth the effort.
 It then is a little less hot and you can expect a daily shower, mostly at the end of the afternoon or during the night.

 Happy Gecko Dive Resort